d-ries/linux-essentials/09_usersandpermissions/01_course.md

 Permission errors are a common source of problem.
 Understanding and manipulating file permissions is a crucial step in becoming a competent Linux admin.

 ?> <i class="fa-solid fa-circle-info"></i> Just because you can, doesn't mean you should.
 When troubleshooting permission errors always remember that permissions are your first line of defense against malicious actors.
-Always ask yourself why a program or a user should have access, and err on the side of caution.
+Always ask yourself why a program or a user should have access, and handle with caution.
 Don't just grant permissions to get rid of the error!

 ### Octal notations